 Really?

-In the middle of a congressional investigation over corruption and all this incestuous unethical behavior.
+In the middle of a congressional investigation over corruption and all this incestuous, unethical behavior.

 Yeah.

-That would never happen in a police department or a state police agency ever.
+That would never happen in a police department or a state police agency, ever.

-Listen, I got everything would be put on hold.
+Listen, everything would be put on hold.

-I gotta cut it right there, unfortunately.
+I got to cut it right there, unfortunately.

-Do you is there hope that uh the president will make it through this uh this really interrogation process that's going on it with his career as a president uh and through Mueller?
+But do you guys have hope that just real quick, like five, yes or no, is there hope that the president will make it through this really interrogation process that's going on with his career as a president through Mueller?

 Yes, I think he'll make it.

-I I think he'll get through it.
+I think he'll get through it.

 Okay.